WHITE KHORASAN SOURDOUGH

 Part 2 - Salt

 Once the dough has rested, it should look more relaxed than it did in the beginning.
 Add in the salt until well combined.
 Squeeze and squish the dough with your fingers as the salt is added until you can no longer feel individual salt granules in the dough.
-The dough should be soft, but not sticky.
+The dough should be soft and less sticky.
 At this point, add a bit more flour if too soft, or a bit more water if the dough is too stiff. *This is the last opportunity to add either flour or water.

 Part 3 - Stretch and Fold - Rest the Dough

-Let the dough rest for 2 hours to continue its gluten development.
-Every 30 minutes during this rest, stretch the dough 3-4 times.
+Stretch and Folds: Every 30 minutes during this rest, stretch and fold the dough 3-4 times.
 To stretch, start from the side of the dough and put your hand all the way to the bottom and pull the dough up until it starts to resist, then drape the dough over itself.
 Turn 1/4 turn and repeat 3 more times until you have stretched all the way around the dough.
 Notice as the dough progresses through each set of stretches over these 2-3 hours, it becomes more soft, extensible, and when stretched, how the gluten is strengthened each time.

 Part 4 - Shaping the Dough